Bassel-Sadek/MTC/TransitNetworkCoding.md

 ### 3.2 Transit Access/Egress/Transfer Links

-The zonal walk and drive access and egress connectors, as well as the transfer links, are generated automatically via the script &ldquo;<strong> [[#buildTransitNetwork][buildTransitNetwork.job]]</strong>&rdquo;.
+The zonal walk and drive access and egress connectors, as well as the transfer links, are generated automatically via the script [buildTransitNetwork.job](TransitNetworkCoding#script-buildtransitnetworkjob).
 The script invokes the Cube Transit Path Builder function and generates the access and egress connectors, as well as the transfer links.
 The script is run five times, once for each time period.

 #### Script "buildTransitNetwork.job"